Nonlinear descent on moduli of local systems: Compactness criterion

 we can assume that $\max\{|c_i|:1\leq i\leq 2g+n-1\}=1$ and that $c_{i_0}=1$ for some $1\leq i_0\leq 2g+n-1$.
 The equation $a_{i_0}d_{i_0}-b_{i_0}c_{i_0}=1$ shows that $b_{i_0}$ is bounded in terms of $\Lambda$ and $L$.
 Next, for $i\neq i_0$, we have

 Since the left hand side as well as the first three terms on the right hand side are bounded in terms of $\Lambda$ and $L$, it follows that so is $b_i$.
 This shows that $\rho$ lies in a bounded subset of $\Hom(\pi_1\Sigma,\SL_2(\C))$.
-Lastly, if $\rho$ is reducible, then up to replacing $\rho$ by a diagonal representation it lies a bounded subset of $\Hom(\pi_1\Sigma,\SL_2(\C))$.
-We conclude that a bounded set $M$ satisfying the conclusions of the lemma exists. \end{proof}
+Taking $M$ to be the closure of the set of all $\rho\in\Hom(\pi_1\Sigma,\SL_2(\C))$ thus obtained, we see that $M$ is compact and has the requisite properties. \end{proof}